National Archives of Nigeria

-The National Archives of Nigeria has its headquarters in Abuja, Nigeria, with branches in Enugu, Ibadan, and Kaduna.
-As of 2017, the current Director of Archives is Mr. Danjuma Dambring Fer.
+The National Archives of Nigeria has its headquarters in Abuja, Nigeria, with branches in Enugu, Ibadan, and Kaduna.The National Archives Kaduna is located at 6 Yakubu Gowon Way, Kaduna.
+As of 2024, the current Director of Archives is Mrs Evelyn Odigbo.

-History
+History of Ibadan archive

 Professor Kenneth Onwuka Dike did a survey of Nigerian public records from 1951 to 1953.
 Based on what was found, he made a recommendation to have a public record office.
 This led to the founding of the Nigerian Record Office on April 1, 1954.
 In 1957, the Public Archives Ordinance No. 43 was enacted and became effective on November 14, 1957.
 It changed the name of the archives to become the National Archives of Nigeria.

 The archive was housed at the University of Ibadan until 1958.

-The Federal Government provided £51,000 to create the first permanent building in Ibadan in the First Economic Programme, 1955-60.
+The Federal Government provided £51,000 to create the first permanent building in Ibadan in the First Economic Programme, 1955–60.
 This building officially opened on January 9, 1959.